 - Essential oils – this is an optional step, you would add 1 or 2 drops of your favorite essential oil to obtain nice smell and enjoy benefits of essential oil itself.

-5. What Natural Ingredients to Use to Add Color to You Lip Balm
+4. What Natural Ingredients Give Pigment to You Lip Balms

 Let’s be honest: the color pigment in DIY products won’t be as rich as in the commercial ones.
 Simply because we are using natural ingredients.
 We won’t use any artificial colorings or color enhancers.

 However, it is possible to have an obvious tint to your homemade tinted balms.
 And it will be noticeable once you apply them on your lips.

 So, the most common natural coloring additives for tinted balms are:

 - beet root powder – derived from regular beets.